tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## COO Revised Model (Single-Family/Mixed) Results

-The COO Revised Model identifies many neighborhoods in King County as either "at-risk" or gentrifying.
+The COO Revised Model identifies many neighborhoods in King County as either “at-risk” or gentrifying.
+While the results below have not been vetted by every community in the county, the project team believes that these results can nevertheless be useful in framing discussions about anti-displacement and community stabilization policies if used responsibly.
+As was previously mentioned, it is imperative that Neighborhood Change Typology results be paired with local contextual data from impacted communities in order to determine their accuracy and utility.

 <div class="figure" style="text-align: left">
 <img src="figures/findings-type-counts-1.png" alt="The number of tracts in each typology type" width="100%" />
 <p class="caption">(\#fig:findings-type-counts)The number of tracts in each typology type</p>
 </div>

 Of the 398 census tracts in King County, just over 30% of them show signs of either being vulnerable to gentrification or experiencing this process right now (or in the recent past).
-Geographically, these neighborhoods are mostly concentrated in southwestern part of the county although some Late-stage gentrification tracts are identified in the communities surrounding Lake Sammamish.
+Geographically, these neighborhoods are predominantly concentrated in southwestern part of the county with a few notable exceptions.

 <div class="figure" style="text-align: left">